-Area of Control Men in HH LoC 0-4 Women in HH 0-4 Total 4 Explanation - provide a justification of the scoring for each activity.
-This needs to be evidence based (not secondary statistics but from sub-sector assessment).
+Area of Control Men in HH LoC 0-4 Women in HH 0-4 Total Explanation - provide a justification of the scoring for each activity.
+This needs to be evidence based (not secondary statistics but from sub-

-Resource ownership
+Resource ownership . 👌 Sy sector assessment).

-Access to resources
+Access to resources 9.0

-Productive decisions
+Productive decisions 2

 HH Expenditure

 Farming Expenditure

-Filling other roles in subsector e.g. service provider
+Filling other roles in sub-sector e.g. service provider

 Other areas as relevant to the sub- sector and context

 Total control

-\Level of Control is is 0-4 where 0 is no control, 4 is all the control, 2 is equally shared, 1 and 3 are somewhere in between.
+^{}Level of Control is is 0-4 where 0 is no control, 4 is all the control, 2 is equally shared, 1 and 3 are somewhere in between.

-\\The total LoC of women and men must equal 4
+^{}The total LoC of women and men must equal 4

-\\\For example, membership in groups, participation in training, gender based violence, workload management.
+^{}For example, membership in groups, participation in training, gender based violence, workload management.